SteefTheBeef/slick-angular-validation/README.md

 Some validators takes one argument, syntax is **validator:argument**.
 The argument can either be of type ***string*** or ***model*** (any property on the scope really)

-For instance, if we use validator **matches** (which is great to use for password confirmation by the way!):
+For instance, if we use validator **match** (which is great to use for password confirmation by the way!):
-matches:'yourSecretPassword' - wrap it single quotes to match our model value against a fixed string
+match:'yourSecretPassword' - wrap it single quotes to match our model value against a fixed string
-matches:user.passwordConfirm - skip quoutes to compare model value to the value of another model matches:3ecretPassword - again match against a string, if first character is a number it will be interpreted as a string
+match:user.passwordConfirm - skip quoutes to compare model value to the value of another model match:3ecretPassword - again match against a string, if first character is a number it will be interpreted as a string

 So by specifying a model as our argument we can have a very dynamic validation if we wish.
 This combined with the large number of available validators makes this package very versatile.